atakanaltok/awesome-useful-websites/README.md

 * https://www.zippyshare.com/ - No sign up required, no dowload limits, free, umlimited disk space

-### Conventer
+### Conventer/Conversion
 * https://www.online-convert.com/ - Convert media files online from one format into another
 * https://jpg.to-png.com/ - (Not just jpg, all types of files) Free file conversion tools.
 Your jpg-files will not be uploaded to any servers!
-The conversion from jpg to png happens in your browser on your own device.
+The conversion from jpg to png happens in your browser on your own device
+* https://www.conversion-tool.com/ - Online tool offers a wide range of free online online conversion utilities such as audio converters, document converters, eBook converters, hash generators, and other tools
+* https://www.online-convert.com/ - Free Online File Converter
+* https://www.3dgifmaker.com/ - 3D Gif Maker, you can easily make Gifs from your images
+* https://ezgif.com/ - Online GIF maker and image editor

 ### URL